 Are there hobbies or activities you completed prior to your injury that you can no longer participate in?
 Are you experiencing any disruptions in sleep?
 Do you have pain or other physical symptoms because of your injury and are you taking any medication?
 Has your ability to work been affected?
 Has your injury affected your personal relationships?

-Work With a Virginia Personal Injury Lawyer
+Talk to a Virginia Personal Injury Lawyer About Your Claim